bkuberek/sptf_test/README.md

 **tests:** "Backend Web Test" and "Frontend Test"

-**Note:** I was given 2 tests and I tried to complete both of them as best as I could given the time.
+**Note:** I was given 2 tests and I tried to complete both of them as best as I could given the time and circumstances.
-The results may not be exact to the given spec but attempt to implement all requirements.
+The results may not be exactly what was given in the spec but I attempted to implement all requirements.
+Please read below for links to preview the apps.

 I look forward in hearing back from you.

 ###  Backend Test

-This application constitutes of part Python and part PHP.
+This application is part Python and part PHP.
 Python was used to build the IMDB bot using the [Scrapy](http://scrapy.org) framework.
 PHP was used to render the user facing application.
 I chose to use the [Symfony](http://symfony.com) framework for its great set of tools and performance.